zanieb/poetry-relax/README.md

 When many libraries contain upper version bounds, the dependencies can easily become _unsolvable_ — where libraries have incompatible dependency version requirements.
 By removing upper version bounds from your library, control is returned to the user.

 Poetry's default behavior is to include upper version bounds.
-Many people have [spoken up](https://github.com/python-poetry/poetry/issues/3427) [against](https://github.com/python-poetry/poetry/issues/2731) [this style](https://iscinumpy.dev/post/bound-version-constraints/) of dependency management, including [Python](https://caremad.io/posts/2016/02/versioning-software/) [core](https://bernat.tech/posts/version-numbers/) [developers](https://snarky.ca/why-i-dont-like-semver/).
+Many people have spoken up against this style of dependency management in the Python ecosystem, including members of the Python core development team.
+See [the bottom of the readme](#references) for links and additional context.

 Since the Poetry project will not allow this behavior to be configured, maintainers have resorted to manual editing of dependency constraints after adding. `poetry relax` aims to automate and simplify this process.